When your loved one starts to lose their hearing, a little love, patience, and understanding can go a long way.

 What You Can Do

 When your loved one begins to accept hearing loss, things may improve.
-Instead of struggling, she’ll adapt and take steps to manage it.
+Instead of struggling, they’ll adapt and take steps to manage it.

 Five years ago, Szot decided to get hearing aids.
 Now she loves them.
 “Hearing aids have eliminated the need for me to ask, ‘What?
 What did he say?’ all the time.
 It has actually reduced my embarrassment,” she says.

-No matter where your loved one is in the process, there are many ways you can support him.
+No matter where your loved one is in the process, there are many ways you can support them.

 Change your communication style.